quanweilena/project_manager/README.md

+# Project Manager

+This is a simple ReactJS application that can be used to manage projects.

+You can input the project title in 'title' field and select the category of this project.
+By clicking the 'submit' button, your new project is posted on the webpage.

+## Installation & Run

+* Install all the required dependencies: `yarn install`
+* Start the application: `yarn start`
+* The application will be displayed in `localhost:3000`

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>